flytbase/flytdocs/source/docs/FlytOS/GettingStarted/OdroidGuide.rst

 1. Make sure your ODROID-XU4 has internet access before proceeding.
 You can connect to internet using WiFi dongle or ethernet to the ODROID-XU4.
 2. :ref:`Launch FlytConsole <FlytConsole_launch>`.
 You can launch FlytConsole in the ODROID's browser using the URL ``http://localhost/flytconsole`` or on your PC's browser using the URL ``http://ip-address-of-device/flytconsole`` .
 In FlytConsole click on **Activate Now tag** under **License tab** at bottom right corner.
 A pop-up will appear which will direct you to the device registration page.
 If you are not logged in, enter your FlytBase Account credentials to log in.
 3. Choose a device nick-name and select your compute engine.
-4. In the drop down for license, select existing license if available or select ‘Issue a new license’.
+4. In the license drop-down list, select existing license if available or select ‘Issue a new license’.
 You can also provide a nick-name for your license.
 5. Click on Save Changes to register device and generate a license key.
 6. Copy the generated license key and enter it in FlytConsole to complete the activation process of your device.
 The Activate Now tag at bottom right corner of FlytConsole should now turn green.